Home Ozone Generators updated 5-8-22, originally February 5, 2020,

 I am also publishing case reports, so I must know exactly what ozone concentration I am giving a patient.
 Until Dr. Howard Robins and I got expensive ozone analyzers, most people did not really know for sure what ozone concentrations they were getting from their machines.
 I’ll tell you that we found some real surprises, which have been mostly cleaned up in the industry in the USA and Canada due to our findings.

 I’ve had a longstanding professional association with Longevity Resources.
 Longevity donated 10 machines for the Sierra Leone Ebola epidemic.
 Those machines saved lives.
 Longevity also donated 2 machines for our volunteer work in a hospital in India a few years ago.
 Longevity accuracy is excellent, in “the best” category.
 Their service is excellent.
 Their machines have three types of safety certification, including UL, QAI, CSA, and ETL.
 I think that is valuable as it means that the machine was torn apart by the certifying body for electrocution safety among others.
 Their machines also have a fan to keep the generator cooler, which protects it and keeps the ozone output more stable, over say, a 30-minute ozone sauna treatment.
 Longevity has a Lifetime warranty.
 Each machine is tested using its paired-included-in-package oxygen flow speed regulator which gives each individual machine its own custom ozone concentration calibration chart.

 We recommend the Orion Premium Package $3180 from Longevity Resources https://www.ozonegenerator.com (phone 1-877-543-3398) because it’s model EXT 120 will make ozone of over 100 gamma (mcg of ozone/cc of gas) to make stronger ozonated water.
 The Orion Pro Package $1924 has model EXT 50 which produces ozone up to only 65 gamma.
 The Orion Basic Package $1664 also had model EXT 50 and does not have a 50 ml oil/water bubbler for nebulizing ozone through oil into your lungs, nor an oil/water trap.
 These can be purchased separately from Longevity.
+We now recommend NOT buying an oxygen tank from Longevity.
+See 3rd paragraph from end.
 All Orion packages have accessories to make 1000 ml of ozonated water and to do rectal, vaginal, ear, nasal/sinus ozone insufflation.